Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 Then, Noah was disgraced by his son Ham, and could no longer serve in the exalted role of High Priest. and passed the scepter to Shem.

-An interesting confirmation of the biblical account is provided in Mesoamerican mythology where it appears that Noah may indeed have spent his post-flood remaining years of life traveling the world preaching the way of salvation, before being supplanted, as in Mesopotamia, by Antichrist.
+An interesting confirmation of the biblical account is provided in Mesoamerican mythology.
+A foreigner highly suggestive of a missionary Noah, brought the way of salvation, before being supplanted, as in Mesopotamia, by Antichrist.

 The legends of Quetzalcoatl, the feathered serpent chief god of all the Mesoamerican cultures, goes back to about 1200 B.C. with the first and foundational Olmec civilization.
 Accounts preserved by successor Mesoamerican cultures tell of a great hero, Ce Acatl Topiltzín Quetzalcoatl who taught people to be good.
 He confronted priests of a capital city in an attempt to stop human sacrifice.
 One day Quetzalcoatl unknowingly drank an intoxicating beverage and committed incest with his sister.
 Ashamed, Quetzalcoatl surrendered his priestly position and left Mesoamerica.